Matching Bounds: How Choice of Matching Algorithm Impacts Treatment Effects Estimates and What to Do about It: Introduction

-Formally, we define match as a matrix, $\W \in \mathbb{R}^{N^t \times N^c}$, such that every entry obeys $0 \leq w_{ij} \leq U$, for some positive constant, $U$, a generic upper bound preventing units from being matched an infinite amount of times.\footnote{This is a very general requirement: units could be matched to each other up to $U$ times, for example.
-All existing integer matching methods require $U=1$, and non-integer weighting methods require $U < \infty$.} If $w_{ij} > 0$, then units $i$ and $j$ are matched and are thought to represent at least part of each other's counterfactual outcome.
+Formally, we define match assignment as a matrix, $\W \in \mathbb{R}^{N^t \times N^c}$, such that every entry obeys $0 \leq w_{ij} \leq 1$.
 The different types of matches that have been suggested in the literature can be obtained by constraining $\W$ in different ways.\footnote{For example: if we want one-to-one matching we require: $\sum_{i=1}^{N_t} w_{ij} = 1, \sum_{j=1}^{N_c} w_{ij} = 1, w_{ij} \in \{0,1\}$ for all $i,j$; if we instead want to allow multiple control units to be matched with the same treatment unit but no control unit can be matched more than once we require: $w_{ij} \in \{0,1\}$ and $\sum_{i}^{N_t}w_{ij} = 1$ for $j=1, \dots, N_c$.
-Another example: synthetic control matching \citep{Abadie2010} tries to average multiple control units to create a synthetic match for each treatment unit and can be obtained by requiring: $\sum_{j=1}^{N_c}w_{ij} = 1$ and $w_{ij} \in [0,1]$ for all $i$ and $j$.} A matching method is a function: $A: \mathcal{D}\mapsto \mathcal{W}$, where $\mathcal{D}$ is the domain we draw the data from and $\mathcal{W}$ is the set of all possible matrices of matches.
-A matching method is a tells us, given the data, what matches we should make with the units.
-In this article we focus on integer matching with and without replacement: a single unit can be matched to one or more whole other units: we do so because we wish to study the problem of matching specifically, instead of weighted estimation more in general.\footnote{While all matching estimators are weighting estimators~\citep{Imbens2015}, the problem of matching consists of having to form pairs of units that are comparable on all covariates except the treatment assignment.
-This creates a different problem than generating a set of balancing weights, and as such we focus on integer matching alone.}
+Another example: synthetic control matching \citep{Abadie2010} tries to average multiple control units to create a synthetic match for each treatment unit and can be obtained by requiring: $\sum_{j=1}^{N_c}w_{ij} = 1$ and $w_{ij} \in [0,1]$ for all $i$ and $j$. } A matching method is a function: $A: \mathcal{D}\mapsto \mathcal{W}$, where $\mathcal{D}$ is the domain we draw the data from and $\mathcal{W}$ is the set of all possible matrices of matches.
+In this article we focus on integer matching with and without replacement: a single unit can be matched to one or more whole other units. \footnote{While all matching estimators are weighting estimators~\citep{Imbens2015}, we choose to focus specificially on integer matching and not weighting in general.
+Similarly, we do not study matching as a tool for blocking before randomization, but only as a method for observational inference.}